Data Modeling Best Practices

 - It's an abstract model that allows you to visualize data semantics.

 A data model ensures greater consistency, cohesion, and value as you can better visualize actual trends and insights.
-Data modeling is relatively easy to understand, but you still need to know why it's so crucial that you rely on it for your company's future success and growth.
+Data modeling is relatively easy to understand, but you still need to know why it's crucial that you rely on it for your company's growth.

 The three types of Data Models